 If you establish your business-use percentage using a logbook from an earlier year, you must keep that logbook and maintain odometer readings in the following years.

-How to work out what percentage we can claim
+How to work out what percentage you can claim

 You can then use this percentage to claim for all car expenses.